Table of Contents:

-Cat toys, there are tons and tons of cat toys on the market.
-But do you know your cat’s toy preference?
+There are tons of cat toys on the market, but do you know your cat’s preference?
 Is your cat a birder, a mouser, or a bugger?
-Does your cat prefer toys that mimic birds, mice or catching bugs?
-There are many types of cat toys made for cats and each cat has his or her own preferences as to what stimulates them to interact.
+Does your cat prefer toys that mimic birds, mice, or catching bugs?
+There are many types of toys made for cats and each cat has their own preference as to what stimulates them to interact.

-Favored cat toys mimic predatory acts that cats would perform if they were to hunt for their food.
-Although your cat may not need to “hunt”, they still enjoy the actions and movements involved with the process of hunting from which they create a form of play.
-Cats love to chase, pounce, capture, carry, bite and roll around with good cat toys.
+Favored toys help cats mimic predatory acts that would perform if they were to hunt for their food.
+Although your cat may not need to “hunt,” they still enjoy the action and movement involved with the process.
+Cats love to chase, pounce, capture, carry, bite, and roll around with a great toy.

-Let’s consider the types of toys and figure out what types of toys your cat likes best!
+Let’s consider the types of toys and figure out what your cat likes best:

 Types of Cat Toys

 Some cats prefer toys that either mimics the sounds, textures, or movements of prey.
-Cat toys on the market may be designed to move, vibrate, twitter, squeak or swing simulating “prey” to induce a cat to react and play.
-Natural substrates such as leather, fur or feathers are popular, however, some cats prefer fabric or substrates that crinkle like plastic or foil.
-Some kitties like cat toys with no sound while others like squeaks, twitters, chips or crackes.
-Other like cat toys that move quickly e.g. very small balls that move across a surface, pieces of kibble that slides a cross the floor, or a laser light on a wall that they “chase”.
-Many cats love toys that can be tossed up with their paws, swat at and bit!
-Some cat toys are enriched with catnip to entice play.
+Cat toys on the market may be designed to move, vibrate, twitter, squeak, or swing, simulating “prey” to induce a cat to react and play.
+Natural substrates, such as leather, fur or feathers, are popular with cats, however, some cats prefer fabric or items that crinkle like plastic or foil.
+Some kitties like toys with no sound, while others prefer squeaks, twitters, chips, or crackles.
+Others like playthings that move quickly across surfaces (like a small ball), pieces of kibble that slide across the floor, or a laser light on a wall for them to “chase.”
+Many cats love toys that can be tossed up with their paws, swatted, and bit Some cat toys are even enriched with catnip to entice play.

-Buy several cat toys and roll them or toss them to your cat to determine his or her preference.
+Buy several cat toys and roll them or toss them to your cat to determine their preference.
 Watch to see which type of toy is most interesting to your cat.
-For example, you may see a trend of your cat preferring toys that simulate birds such as bird shaped toys, toys that chirp, toys made of a bird-type substrate (feathers) or toys that create bird-like movements (fluttering toys).
-Other cats will prefer toys that mimic “catching small rodents”, such as cat toys shaped like mice, toys that squeak, toys made of fur, or toys that have encourage jerking movements.
-They may also enjoy tossing, biting or carrying their “prey”.
-Movements that simulate bug catching are a favorite play type of many cats.
-You can test this by giving your cat a kibble of food to chase, use a laser light on the floor or wall, or by playing with a string with a knot on the end and moving it quickly.
+For example, you may see a trend of your cat preferring toys that simulate birds such as bird shaped toys, toys that chirp, toys made of a bird-like feathers, or toys that create bird-like movements (fluttering toys).
+Other cats will prefer toys that mimic “catching small rodents,” such as toys shaped like mice, toys that squeak, toys made of fur, or toys that have encourage jerking movements.
+They may also enjoy tossing, biting, or carrying their “prey” around in their mouths.
+Movements that simulate bug catching are also a favorite toy for many cats.
+You can test this by giving your cat a bit of food to chase, using a laser light on the floor or wall, or by playing with a string with a knot on the end and moving it quickly.

-When introducing cat toys, introduce them one at a time.
-Use different sizes, shapes and textures.
-Try fur, feathers, fabric and leather.
-Roll them, toss them, slide them, and move them in different ways and speeds.
-When using dangling cat toys such as wands or sticks that have a dangling toys, play with your cat by dangling the toy in front of your cat and slowly…. move it away.
+When trying out new cat toys, introduce them one at a time.
+Use different sizes, shapes, and textures.
+Try fur, feathers, fabric, and leather.
+Roll them, toss them, slide them, and move them in different ways and at different speeds.
+When using dangling toys, such as wands or sticks that have a dangling object, play with your cat by dangling the toy in front of them and slowly moving it away.
 Try the feathery options that fly and mimic bird feather movement.
-These work really well and will often provoke a “pounce” in cats that like that type of toy or play activity.
-You might find that you cat likes a crinkle ball that rolls or bounces and makes noise when they “attack” it that simulates some of the movement and sounds of prey.
+These work really well and will often provoke a “pounce” in cats.
+You might find that you cat likes a crinkle ball that rolls or bounces and makes noise when they “attack,” simulating the movement and sounds of prey.

 Once you figure out what your cat prefers, you can vary the sizes and types of cat toys within that category.